Alfred Le Chatelier: Congo (1893–96)

 The Belgian railway was inaugurated in 1896 and the French work was abandoned.

 He left the Congo for Paris in March 1896.

 Ceramic workshop (1896–1902)

 On 5 August 1896 Le Chatelier married Marie Émilie Charlotte Langlois (1858–1930).

 His wife seems to have had artistic interests, and let him use part of her personal wealth to open the Atelier de Glatigny in the rural area of Glatigny (Le Chesnay), near Versailles.

-The workshop made sandstone ceramics, high-quality porcelain and glassware.
+The workshop made stoneware ceramics, high-quality porcelain and glassware.

 In 1901 the critic Henri Cazalis (alias Jean Lahor), listed the workshop as one of the best producers in France of Art Nouveau ceramics.